 The Internet of Things (IoT) suffers from a lack of interoperability across platforms.
 As a result developers are faced with data silos, high integration and maintenance costs, and limited market potential.
 Existing IoT standards address only limited ecosystems and do not provide interoperability across domains.
 The current IoT is like the Internet before the World Wide Web, with competing incompatible hypertext systems.
 The W3C is applying lessons learned from the World Wide Web to the Internet of Things to create the Web of Things.

-To achieve this goal for cross-platform and cross-domain interoperability, the Web of Things Working Group is developing a first set of standardized building blocks.
+To achieve this goal for cross-platform and cross-domain interoperability, the Web of Things Working Group has developed a first set of standardized building blocks.
 The core idea is based upon rich metadata that describes the data and possible interactions (i.e., affordances) exposed to applications, and the communications and security requirements for platforms to communicate effectively.
 The central documents are the WoT Architecture and WoT Thing Description with its Properties, Actions, Events interaction model.

 The Web of Things Interest Group continues its work to support the WoT Working Group and to explore opportunities for new standards-track work within W3C.
 The priority in this third charter period is gaining additional practical experience with the in-development building blocks in the field to enable open markets of services on the scale of the Web.
 To achieve this goal, the Interest Group is seeking to broaden the range of participants to provide the necessary skills and resources for real-world application scenarios in different verticals.